15 Top Things to Do in Malaga When it Rains

 Malaga is better on a sunny day, but we don’t get many rainy days, so it’s nice to do something a bit different when it does.

-I would say most locals like me like staying indoors on a rainy day; however, if you don’t come to Malaga for a long time or don’t want to be stuck in your accommodation, you have many fun indoor activities.
+I would say most locals like me prefer staying indoors on a rainy day; however, if you don’t plan to stay in Malaga for long or don’t want to be stuck in your accommodation, there are many fun indoor activities.

 Relax at the Arab baths, grab a coffee and cake or churros, if you prefer, visit Malaga Cathedral and enjoy the beauty of a rainy day in the city.